 You may not have permission or the capability to pursue these solutions.
 Or, you may just prefer to avoid the hassle of construction dust and dealing with contractors.

-If you’re looking for a storage solution that can move houses with you, a freestanding wardrobe is the right choice.
+If you’re looking for a storage solution to move houses with you, a freestanding wardrobe is the right choice.
 Note that it will take up a sizable chunk of both floor and wall-space.

 Freestanding wardrobes don’t usually reach all the way up to the ceiling, but they can be quite tall, providing valuable closet space for coats, linens, and other items.
 With the extra height, you might consider installing hooks or additional storage solutions within the wardrobe.